USDA-SCINet/scinet-site/sn_collections/_tutorials/geospatial-analysis-with-python-on-ceres.md

 0.5000005197202411

-Alternatively, we can load the data to the cluster with the "persist" option
+Alternatively, we can load the data to the cluster with the persist option

 t = da.random.random((10000,7500,100),chunks=(400,400,-1)).persist()
 wait(t)